AGOberprieler/GinJinn2/docs/4-toolbox.rst

 Dataset Merging
 ---------------

-``ginjinn utils merge`` allows two combine multiple datasets into a single new one.
+``ginjinn utils merge`` allows to combine multiple datasets into a single new one.
 There are two requirements for the datasets to be merged:

 #.
 They have to be of the same annotation type, i.e. COCO or Pascal VOC.